 If the market falls into a bear situation and their stocks begin to lose value, the short position on the index will rise in value, offsetting the stock losses.

-However, if the stock market rose in value, the short index position would offset some gains.
+When the stock market rises in value, the short index position offsets some gains.